ArthurSrz/portfolio/src/site/notes/Welcome to my Portfolio.md

 It was designed to be the shop window of all the data products and prototypes I have been designing since I started my PhD about the usage of open data back in 2017.

-This is a two-entry portfolio.
-If you only have a few minutes to navigate through the portfolio
+This is a two-entry portfolio :
+* quick navigation of you only have a few minutes to check the products and prototypes
+* a more in-depth navigation if you have more time 😉

 ## Quick navigation